ebayes/ModalApplications/README.md

-# ModalApplications
+# Modal Applications

-Webhooks built using Modal
+Collection of Webhooks built using Modal.